MaximoRose/QA_AnalyseResTypeForm/README.md

 ### Identify question ids and group indexes

+### Use the right function for the right type of questions.

 ## Files
 - mbr_typeform.py : module with all the functions created to get answers to a specific question in a specific group of a typeform